damianhakert/damianhakert.github.io/source/posts/2016-06-06-navigation-redesign.html.md

 date: 2016-06-06
 author: "Dmitriy Zaporozhets"
 author_twitter: dzaporozhets
-categories:
+categories: GitLab
 image_title: '/images/blogimages/gitlab-blog-cover.png'
 ---

 After GitLab 8.5 was released, we looked for a way to improve the current user interface for both new and experienced users.
-One of our biggest concern was that it was easy to get lost in the navigation hierarchy with what we currently had.
+One of our biggest concerns was that it was easy to get lost in the navigation hierarchy with what we currently had.
 New users were quite confused by how the left sidebar constantly changes with new links to different pages.
-At same time, as an experienced user, I was annoyed by the old navigation too.
+At the same time, as an experienced user, I was annoyed by the old navigation too.

-So Andriy (our UX designer) and I, decided to do something about it.
+So Andriy (our UX designer) and I decided to do something about it.
 It's been almost 4 months now that we are working on it, and in this post I will guide you through our journey.
 Feedback is welcome!